Sodium oxalate

 Sodium oxalate, or disodium oxalate, is a chemical compound with the chemical formula Na2C2O4|auto=1.
 It is the sodium salt of oxalic acid.
 It contains sodium cations Na+ and oxalate anions C2O4(2−).
-It is a white, crystalline, odorless solid, that decomposes above 290 °C.
+It is a white, crystalline, odorless solid, that decomposes above its melting point.

 Sodium oxalate can act as a reducing agent, and it may be used as a primary standard for standardizing potassium permanganate (KMnO4) solutions.

 The mineral form of sodium oxalate is natroxalate.
 It is only very rarely found and restricted to extremely sodic conditions of ultra-alkaline pegmatites.

 Preparation

 Sodium oxalate can be prepared through the neutralization of oxalic acid with sodium hydroxide (NaOH) in a 1:2 acid-to-base molar ratio.
-Evaporation yields the anhydrous oxalate that can be thoroughly dried by heating to between 200 and 250 °C.
+Evaporation yields the anhydrous oxalate that can be thoroughly dried by heating to between 200 and 250 C.

 Half-neutralization can be accomplished with NaOH in a 1:1 ratio which produces NaHC2O4, monobasic sodium oxalate or sodium hydrogenoxalate.

-Alternatively, it can be produced by decomposing sodium formate by heating it at a temperature exceeding 360 °C.
+Alternatively, it can be produced by decomposing sodium formate by heating it at a temperature exceeding 360 C.

 Reactions

-Sodium oxalate starts to decompose above 290 °C into sodium carbonate and carbon monoxide:
+Sodium oxalate starts to decompose above the melting point of about 250 C into sodium carbonate and carbon monoxide: